 The Engineering Division of Public Works is responsible for review and inspection of new development and operation and maintenance of existing Town infrastructure.
 Engineering consists for four groups: Transportation, Construction Inspection, Stormwater, and Environmental Engineering.

 Transportation Engineer, Jonathan Jacobs, PE, oversees all Town of Wake Forest Capital Improvement Street and Roadway Projects.
+This consists of managing the design and construction of roadway, sidewalk, greenway, and multi-use path projects within Town of Wake Forest Right-of-Way.
 Additionally, he reviews all Traffic Impact Analysis (TIA) and private development plans for all roadway design, infrastructure, and safety.
 Transportation related questions or concerns should be directed to Transportation Engineer Jonathan Jacobs, PE at 919-435-9441.